eProsima/vulcanexus/docs/rst/tutorials/core/deployment/transport/custom_transports.rst

     To run this example using a Vulcanexus docker container, GUI capabilities are required (see :ref:`docker_installation`).

-This tutorial leverages the `ros-jazzy-image-tools` package to demonstrate that the aforementioned XML configuration indeed achieves communication over localhost with UDPv4 datagrams smaller than the standard 1500 B MTU.
+This tutorial leverages the `ros-kilted-image-tools` package to demonstrate that the aforementioned XML configuration indeed achieves communication over localhost with UDPv4 datagrams smaller than the standard 1500 B MTU.
 To run the tutorial, two shells are required:

 .. tab-set::